 - SDR9 (Standard Dimension Ratio is a ratio of the pipe's diameter to the wall thickness of the pipe; it is used by manufacturers to rate pressure piping)

-- If pipe is intended for potable water, it must be marked for suitability
+- Pipe intended for potable water must be marked as suitable for this application

 - ASTM fittings designations approved for use by the pipe manufacturer